AdobeDocs/document-cloud-learn.en/help/sign/integrations/send-for-signature-with-sharepoint-online.md

 thumbnail: 41263.jpg
 exl-id: a9a112e8-b599-4578-86da-8a8c6f22059e
 ---
-# Sending in SharePoint Online
+# Send for signature in SharePoint Online

 In this video tutorial, learn how to streamline document workflows by sending a document for signature directly within Sharepoint Online.